mabels/ipaddress/README.md

   ip.to_string
     #=> "172.16.10.l/25"

-If you need to use a netmask in IPv4 format, you can achive so by using the IPv4#netmask= method
+If you need to use a netmask in IPv4 format, you can achieve so by using the IPv4#netmask= method

   ip.netmask = "255.255.255.252"